-♦ Applicants who choose to submit standardized test scores at the admission stage may wish to consider submitting all test results, as we will evaluate your application based on the most advantageous combination of scores for the SAT and/or ACT.
+♦ Applicants who choose to submit standardized test scores at the admission stage may wish to consider submitting all test results, as we evaluate applications based on the most advantageous combination of scores (superscore) for either the SAT and/or ACT, regardless of test date.

 ♦ For official test score reporting, use Amherst's institutional codes: 3003 (SAT) and 1774 (ACT).